HackYourFuture-CPH/databases/lesson1/README.md

 Watch [this video](https://www.youtube.com/watch?v=XYlgh9hSWtw) for a more detailed go-through of how to hand in homework!

-- Use the branch called `databases/week1`
+- Use the branch called `databases-week1`
-- Add all your changes to this branch in the `databases/week1` folder.
+- Add all your changes to this branch in the `databases-week1` folder.
 - Go through the [Homework checklist](#homework-checklist)
-- Create a pull request using the `databases/week1` branch
+- Create a pull request using the `databases-
+- week1` branch
 - Wait for mentor feedback
 - Implement feedback, `add`, `commit` and `push` the changes
 - Now you can merge the changes into `master`